-This method checks, if this is a request, that is the response to a previously sent challenge.
+This method checks, if this is a request that is supposed to be the answer to a previous challenge.

 The default behaviour to check if this is the response to a previous challenge is simply by checking if the request contains a parameter state or transactionid i.e. checking if the options parameter contains a key state or transactionid.